braph-software/BRAPH-2/tutorials/developers/dev_nn_datapoint/readme.md

 >
 > ② creates the example connectivity data files for regression analysis.
 >
-> ③ creates and exports the brain atlas file to the example directory.
+> ③ validates the data point by using assertions to confirm that the input and target calculated values match the connectivity data and the variables of interest in the example files.
 >
-> ④ creates one group of subjects with specified degree and rewiring probability configurations.
+> ④-⑥ create an item list for the data points, subsequently generates the data point dictionary using the list, and then constructs the neural network dataset containing these data points.
 >
-> ⑤ generates random rewiring probability settings for each subject.
+> ⑦ tests the number of inputs from the dataset matches the number of subjects in the group.
 >
-> ⑥ utilizes the provided degree and rewiring probability settings to generate corresponding Watts-Strogatz model graphs using the function `WattsStrogatz` ⑩.
+> ⑧ tests the number of targets from the dataset matches the number of subjects in the group.
 >
-> ⑦ exports the adjacency matrix of the graph to an Excel file.
+> ⑨ tests the value of each input from the data point matches the subject's connectivity data.
 >
-> ⑧ associates the age value with each individual rewiring probability setting.
->
-> ⑨ exports the variables of interest to an Excel file.
->
-> ⑪ validates the data point by using assertions to confirm that the input and target calculated values match the connectivity data and the variables of interest in the example files.
->
-> ⑫-⑭ create an item list for the data points, subsequently generates the data point dictionary using the list, and then constructs the neural network dataset containing these data points.
->
-> ⑭ tests the number of inputs from the dataset matches the number of subjects in the group.
->
-> ⑮ tests the number of targets from the dataset matches the number of subjects in the group.
->
-> ⑯ tests the value of each input from the data point matches the subject's connectivity data.
->
-> ⑰ executes the corresponding example scripts to ensure the functionalities.
+> ⑩ executes the corresponding example scripts to ensure the functionalities.
 >